-Next in your quest of buying a ticket in Italian, is the request itself.
-Usually, you will start by saying the equivalent of the English sentence a ticket to/for [what you need], which is un biglietto per [x].
-Biglietto is the Italian translation for ticket.
+The next step in your quest to buy a ticket in Italian is the request itself.
+You will usually start by saying the equivalent of the English phrase a ticket to/for [what you need], which is un biglietto per [x].
+Biglietto is the Italian translation of ticket.

 Un biglietto per…

-Followed by what you need, which could be a ticket to some destination, a cinema ticket, etc. Some examples are:
+Followed by what you need, which could be a ticket to a destination, a cinema ticket, etc. Some examples are:

 Un biglietto per Milano Centrale.